Quick Answer

 You take everything out of your room, emptying it completely.
 Now the room seems very big without all the stuff in it.

 You clean and wash it, and then put back only the essential stuff.
-How do you feel now, when you are in your room?
+How do you feel now when you are in your room?
 Isn’t there an exhilarating feeling of joy?
-There is a lot of space, you can move freely and find everything easily.
+There is a lot of space, and you can move freely and find everything easily.

 Suddenly, you realize that you live in a big room, and this gives you a great feeling of joy and power.
-You realize that you have been living in a limited and crammed environment.
-Now, there is more air, more space, and you can move and walk freely in the room.
+You realize that you have been living in a limited and cramped environment.
+Now, there is more air and more space, and you can move and walk freely in the room.

 Did you lose anything of importance in this process?